-You can talk to the practice manager or put comments/suggestions in writing and hand it in to reception.
-Our practice manager is Nicola Harrison.
-Our practice manager's direct telephone number is 0114 2293172.
+You can talk to our Reception Supervisor, Keeley Widdowson, on our Practice telephone number 0114 2697505 or 0114 2889777.
+You can put comments / suggestions in writing and hand it in to reception, or email our Practice email.
+You can also send your comments / suggestions via this website.
 Alternatively, if you think we are doing well in a particular area or a member of staff has been helpful to you, then please contact us and let us know.

-If you feel that your complaint has not been resolved you may contact:
+If you feel that your complaint has not been resolved you can contact:

 We ask that you treat your GP and the Practice Staff with respect.